Navigator365/Notes/content/CMSC417/Network Layer/IP.md

 FLAGS: DF=1, don't fragment, MF=1, more fragments, 0 if last fragment.
 If DF=1 and MTU too small, drop the packet.

 REMEMBER: The packet length field includes the header, to so to figure out how much data we have to fragment, subtract header length.
 Then when fragmenting, include header size in the packet length field along with size of data sending.
+Also, offset == actual offset / 8
 ## Addressing

 IP addresses are 32-bit addresses separated into byte-blocks with a`.`, which we call dotted-quad notation.
 IP is designed to facilitate internetworking, so we need to have some concept of what larger network we're a part of, and a unique host identifier.
 When combined, each IP address should be globally unique and hierarchical (network/host).